Cloudy mornings and clear evenings on a gas giant exoplanet: Acknowledgments

 \paragraph*{Author contributions:}

-SM led the writing of this paper and performed the \texttt{FIREFLy} reduction of the observations.
-SM also ran the asymmetric limb atmospheric retrievals and aerosol species retrievals with \texttt{PICASO} and \texttt{VIRGA}.
-DS contributed to the data analysis, modeling inferences, theoretical interpretations and to the writing of the paper.
-KBS performed the \texttt{Eureka!} reduction of the data set.
-GF performed the third reduction of the data set using the Fu pipeline.
-SPS ran the patchy cloud spherical atmosphere retrievals.
-HB performed the \textsc{UM} GCM equilibrium simulation, with contributions from NM, MZ, EH and DC.
-PM modeled the helium ouflow from the planet with the \texttt{p-winds} model and along with HR and KCS constrained the host star properties.
-KBS, GF, SPS, HB, PM, NM, MZ, and MLM also contributed to writing various parts of the paper.
-MLM, JLY, JL, JG, EH, and LCM contributed to modeling interpretations of the observations.
-NA, KB, CG, LMRR, CW, EM, ZR, and KSS contributed to planning the observations and also to the development of data analysis pipelines used extensively in this work.
+SM performed the \texttt{FIREFLy} data reduction of the observations.
+SM led the development of asymmetric limb atmospheric retrievals, performed the aerosol species retrievals, and led manuscript preparation.
+DKS was the principal investigator of the JWST program and oversaw new developments within the FIREFLy data reduction pipeline and its associated data analysis.
+DKS also contributed to atmospheric modeling, theoretical interpretations, and manuscript preparation.
+GF and KBS performed independent data reductions.
+SPS performed the patchy cloud atmospheric retrievals on the spherical planet spectrum.
+HB and MTM performed the GCM simulation, with contributions from NM, MZ, EH and DAC.
+PM modeled the helium ouflow signature in the planet's spherical spectrum, with contribution from KCS and JL.
+NHA contributed to the stellar contamination analysis.
+MLM, JLY, LCM, and JG contributed to the theoretical design and implementation of the two column Bayesian atmospheric retrieval for simultaneous analysis of the morning and evening limb spectrum.
+KBS, GF, NHA, KB, CG, LMRR, CW, EM, DT, ZR, and HR contributed to new developments in data reduction and analysis pipelines required for this work.
+KBS, GF, SPS, HB, PM, NHA, KB, DAC, CG, JG, EH, MLM, EM, LCM, NM, LMRR, HR, ZR, DT, CW, MZ, and MTM contributed to manuscript preparation.
+MTM, KBS, NHA, JL, JLY, EM, LCM, LMRR, KCS, KSS, and DT contributed to substantial revisions of the manuscript.
+NHA, KB, CG, LMRR, CW, EM, ZR, and KSS contributed to observation planning.
+GF, KBS, NHA, KB, JG, JL, MLM, NM, LMRR, HR, ZR, and KCS contributed to preparation of the JWST proposal.